Aleatoric uncertainty for Errors-in-Variables models in deep regression: An EiV model for deep learning

 and is therefore simply augmented by an extra term $\sigma_y^2$.
-For $\sigma_x \searrow 0$ the aleatoric part of $u(x^\ast)$ in \eqref{eq:EiV_uncertainty} vanishes, $u(x^\ast)$ coincides with the epistemic uncertainty and \eqref{eq:non_EiV_uncertainty} morphs into the ``classical'' split in aleatoric and epistemic uncertainty.
-The usage of the aleatoric part $\sigma_y^2$ that appears in \eqref{eq:non_EiV_uncertainty} as an uncertainty is only justified if one is really interested in the uncertainty of a noise perturbed label $y^\ast$ given $x^\ast$.
-If one is actually interested in the ground truth predicted by $f_\theta(\zeta^\ast)$ (EiV) or $f_\theta(x^\ast)$ (non-EiV) than it is inappropriate to take the second term in \eqref{eq:non_EiV_uncertainty} into account.
+For $\sigma_x \searrow 0$ the aleatoric part of $u(x^\ast)$ in \eqref{eq:EiV_uncertainty} vanishes, $u(x^\ast)$ coincides with the epistemic uncertainty and \eqref{eq:total_unc} morphs into the conventional split of aleatoric and epistemic uncertainty.

-By introducing an additional aleatoric uncertainty in \eqref{eq:EiV_uncertainty} the EiV model introduces an aleatoric uncertainty that is still consistent with statistics in such cases.
-In fact as we will see in Figure \ref{fig:pol_std_y_evol} below, for increasing Deming factor $\delta$ part of the uncertainty previously captured by $\sigma_y$ gets transferred to the input uncertainty that is captured by $\sigma_x$.
-The second term of \eqref{eq:EiV_uncertainty} not only provides an aleatoric uncertainty that is still available if considering the ground truth predicted by $f_\theta$, but in addition exploits a source of uncertainty that is not present in the non-EiV model and thus gives a more complete description of reality.
-Finally, by distinguishing between $\zeta^\ast$ and $x^\ast$ the EiV model introduces a new concept of prediction, cf. \eqref{eq:EiV_pred_unc}, that differs from the non-EiV model.
+The usage of the aleatoric part $\sigma_y^2$ that appears in \eqref{eq:total_unc} as an uncertainty is only justified if one is really interested in the uncertainty of a noise-perturbed label $y^\ast$ given $x^\ast$.
+If one is actually interested in the value of the regression function $f_\theta(\zeta^\ast)$ (EiV) or $f_\theta(x^\ast)$ (non-EiV), it is inappropriate to take the second term in \eqref{eq:total_unc} into account.
+By introducing an additional aleatoric uncertainty in \eqref{eq:EiV_uncertainty}, the EiV model introduces an aleatoric uncertainty that is still present in such cases.
+In summary, the usage of the second term of \eqref{eq:EiV_uncertainty} as an additional aleatoric uncertainty has several advantages \begin{itemize} \item This aleatoric uncertainty is still available if one is interested in the prediction $f_\theta(\zeta)$ and will, in particular, not vanish for large training data sets. \item It exploits a source of uncertainty that is not present in the non-EiV model and thus gives a more complete description. \item As we will observe in Section \ref{sec:experiments} below, this enhanced uncertainty is necessary to achieve a sufficient coverage of the ground truth when the input to the neural network is uncertain. \end{itemize}